kvnang/frkennyang/src/posts/Basilica Peter/index.md

 Date: 1612 | Artist: Maderno

-The façade inscription reads: “*In honor of the Prince of Apostles, Paul V Borghese, Roman, Supreme Pontiff, in 1612, the seventh of his pontificate*.”
+The façade inscription reads:

+> In honor of the Prince of Apostles, Paul V Borghese, Roman, Supreme Pontiff, in 1612, the seventh of his pontificate.

 On top of the façade stand **13 statues**: Christ the Redeemer, John the Baptist, and eleven apostles including Matthias.
 Peter is not there since a five-meter statue of him stands on the south side of the square.
 Paul’s statue stands on the opposite side.

 ## Bernini’s Colonnades
 ![Rome Vatican Saint Peter Basilica Bernini Colonnades](peter-colonnades.jpg '©2020 Kenny Ang')